tangxt1/Unix-command-for-genomics/README.md

 # Unix-command-for-genomics
-This is for Digital biology course at Texas A&M University
+This is for Digital Biology course at Texas A&M University